automationsaan/hello-world-springboot/README.md

 - Exposes a REST endpoint at `/` that returns `Hello, World!`.
 - Includes a unit test to verify the application context loads.
-- Jenkins pipeline builds, tests, analyzes, and enforces code quality using SonarQube.
+- Jenkins pipeline builds, tests, analyzes, and enforces code quality using SonarQube/SonarCloud.
 - Supports local SonarQube/SonarCloud analysis via `sonar-project.properties`.

 ## Setup and Run Locally